SAIKUMAR-2001/socialmedia_web/README.md

-📸 Instagram Clone (Django)
+## 📸 Instagram Clone (Django)

-Instgra is a full-featured social media web application inspired by Instagram.
+Instagram is a full-featured social media web application inspired by Instagram.
 Built with Django, this platform allows users to create accounts, manage friends, share posts, comment, and like content seamlessly. 🌐💬📷
 ---

 ## ✨ Features